 How to become a marriage and family therapist: 4 Steps to a rewarding career

-Our families and spouses are typically the people we love most – the ones we turn to for consistent support and understanding.
-But the truth is, personal relationships can be complicated.
+Our families and spouses are the people we love most — the ones we turn to for consistent support and understanding.
+Yet it is also true that personal relationships can be complicated.

-When miscommunication occurs with our loved ones, it may lead to pain, anger and nights spent silently eating dinner across from one another.
-But sometimes the discord that seems insurmountable can actually be overcome by bringing in some fresh perspective – someone to help define the root of the issues and assist in paving a path forward.
+When miscommunication occurs with loved ones, it may lead to pain, anger and nights spent silently eating dinner across from one another.
+But sometimes the discord that seems insurmountable can be overcome by bringing in a fresh perspective, someone to help define the root of the issues and assist in paving a path forward.

-As a marriage and family therapist, you could have the opportunity to help couples and families examine their conflicts and work to reignite the relationships they hold so dearly.
+As a licensed marriage and family therapist (LMFT), you can help couples and families examine their conflicts and work to repair the bonds they hold so dearly.
 Through listening, discussing and advising, you could help your clients find ways to make their relationships and families thrive.
-If you have always been the one your friends and family expect to make peace, read on to find out how to become a marriage and family therapist.
+If you’re eager to learn more, read on to discover how to become a marriage counselor.